pensivewebstudio/bootstrap4-template-wild-tour/README.md

 # Bootstrap 4 layouts

-This repository is a template for a Bootstrap 4 website.
+This repository is a template for a Bootstrap 4 website with dummy content.
 It serves as a template reference for different bootstrap 4 layouts or to use as a theme for your site as is.
 You can see a live demo of the template at:
 [http://www.github-project-wild-tour.pensivewebstudio.com/](github-project-wild-tour.pensivewebstudio.com/).

 You can see a live demo of a site that I build using this template at: [http://www.portfolio-item-smwt.pensivewebstudio.com/](portfolio-item-smwt.pensivewebstudio.com/).

 #Structure of the Layouts